Exceptional collections on isotropic Grassmannians: Introduction

 \begin{question} Assume that $\BG$ is an exceptional group (types $E_6$, $E_7$, $E_8$ and $F_4$).
 Is it possible to make the choices (C1)--(C3) in a way analogous to Theorem~\ref{mainthm}(iii), so as to get an exceptional collection of expected length? \end{question}

-Note that in the case of groups of type $BCD$ this is a result of direct calculation without an a priori explanation.
+Note that in the case of groups of type $BCD$ the equality of the length of the constructed collection with the rank of the Grothendieck group is a result of direct calculation without an a priori explanation.
 It would be nice to understand the combinatorics behind this coincidence.
 Recall that the rank of the Grothendieck group $K_0(\BG/\BP)$ is equal to $|\BW_\BG/\BW_\BL|$, so the following question seems natural.

 \begin{question} Find a decomposition of the set $\BW_\BG/\BW_\BL = \bigsqcup_{\sj \in \SJ} W_\sj$ and a bijection between the sets $W_\sj$ and the sets $\SBS_\sj$. \end{question}

 The above decomposition should depend on a chain of subgroups $\BH_b \subset \ldots \BH_1 \subset \BH_0 = \BG$.